 Ways In Which Medical Malpractice Claim May Result From Delayed Diagnosis of Colon Cancer

-This Amounts to be Able to Playing the Odds
+This Amounts to Playing the Odds

 This is why doctors generally recommend that a colonoscopy ought to be ordered immediately if someone complains of blood in the stool or rectal bleeding.
-A colonoscopy is a procedure whereby a flexible scope with a camera on the end is used to start to see the interior of the colon.
-If growths (polyps or tumors) are detected, they can be taken out (if sufficiently small) or sampled and analyzed for the presence of cancer (by biopsy).
+A colonoscopy is a procedure whereby a flexible scope with a camera on the end is used to begin to see the interior of the colon.
+If growths (polyps or tumors) are detected, they can be taken out (if sufficiently small) or sampled and analyzed for the existence of cancer (by biopsy).
 Providing no cancer is detected during the colonoscopy may colon cancer be ruled out as a cause of the blood.

 - Joseph Hernandez is an Attorney accepting medical malpractice cases.